Facebook pixel LMS Class Site Retention Period | Pepperdine University | Pepperdine Community Skip to main content

 Download Your Older Content

 Remember, you can use the "Sites" menu of Courses to visit sites from specific academic terms.
-If you have hidden older class sites, you can use the "Membership" tool of your "Home" site to view all sites.
+If you have hidden older class sites or want to determine the age of a project site, you can use the "Worksite Setup" tool in your "Home" site to view the Worksite Title, Type (Course or Project), Creator, Term (if Course site), Status (Published or Unpublished), and Creation Date for all of your sites.

 Import Older Content into a New Class or Project Site